 PUR and Brita are the two leading brands of water pitchers, that provide clean, healthy and filtered hydration.
 When you compare PUR and Brita water filters, you will discover there are several similarities and differences between them.
 We are going to explain the differences and similarities between the two.
 There are several benefits associated with the water pitchers, they are easy to use and they will clean water.
-They can improve both the taste and the quality of the water you drink.
+Filters from PUR and Brita can improve both the taste and the quality of the water you drink.

 There are some areas where water is highly contaminated and contain hard minerals among other pollutants.
-The two water pitchers are designed using the latest technology which aims at improving the quality of drinking water and maximizing your health.
-This article will overview these two water filters and help inform your purchasing decision.
+PUR and Brita water pitchers are designed using the latest technology which aims at improving the quality of drinking water and maximizing your health.
+This article will overview and compare PUR vs Brita to provide you with the information you need to make a purchase decision.

 Benefits of Water Filter

-Humanity’s development long economic and technological lines have and continue to profoundly change our environment in permanent ways.
 The US water infrastructure is deteriorating over time, and whilst water treatment facilities are successful in sterilizing water, there is still a journey from facilities to your own taps. it is in this section of your waters journey where the risks lies and contamination is a possible and devastating consequence.
+PUR and Brita water filters can help prevent the overconsumption of heavy metals and other nasty microorganisms.

 The major risk comes from lead pipes and the possibility of lead contamination.
 A study by the Centers for Disease Control and Prevent between 1999 and 2010, found that over 500,000 children have elevated lead levels.
 Between 6 and 10 million households in the US have lead pipes supplying their water.